nicnacnic/speedcontrol-layouts/README.md

 [![Discord](https://img.shields.io/badge/-Join%20the%20Discord!-brightgreen?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/A34Qpfe)

 ## About
+*This is a bundle for [NodeCG](https://github.com/nodecg/nodecg); if you do not understand what that is, we advise you read their website first for more information.*

 speedcontrol-layouts was the layout pack used during Horror(ible) Games 2021 - Heartbreak, tweaked to make creating layouts easier.

 ### Features